Xakkusu/1_project_pilates/README.md

 ### Frameworks, Libraries and Programs used
 - [Balsamiq](https://balsamiq.com/wireframes/)- Used to create wireframes.
 - [GitHub](https://GitHub.com/) - Used for version control and hosting.
-- [Gitpod](https://gitpod.io/) - IDE to develop website.
+- [Gitpod](https://gitpod.io/) - IDE to develop the website.
-- [Google Fonts](https://fonts.google.com/) - Used to import  fonts used on wesbite.
+- [Google Fonts](https://fonts.google.com/) - Used to import  fonts used on website.
 - [FontAwesome](https://fontawesome.com/) - Used for footer's and navbar's icon.
 - [Google Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools)- Used for troubleshooting, debugging, inspecting page's elements, testing responsiveness and styling elements.
 - [pexels](https://www.pexels.com/) - Used for free images.
 - [Favicon.cc](https://www.favicon.cc/) - Used for website's favicon.
 - [Coolors](https://coolors.co/) - Used to create color palette.
-- [Google Chrome's Lighthouse](https://developers.google.com/web/tools/lighthouse) - Used to test preformance and accesibility.
+- [Google Chrome's Lighthouse](https://developers.google.com/web/tools/lighthouse) - Used to test performance and accessibility.
-- [Wave](https://wave.webaim.org/) Used to test accesibility.
+- [Wave](https://wave.webaim.org/) Used to test accessibility.
 - [W3C HTML Markup Validator](https://validator.w3.org/) Used to validate HTML code.
 - [W3C Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/) Used to validate CSS code.
 - [Am I Responsive](https://ui.dev/amiresponsive) Used to test responsiveness.